Clive Rose (diplomat): Diplomat

 His diplomatic career began when he joined the Commonwealth Relations Office in 1948, and was appointed to the Office of the Deputy High Commissioner, Madras (1948–49).
 Rose subsequently joined the Foreign Office, (1950–53); UK High Commission, Germany, (1953–54); British Embassy, Bonn, (1955).

 In 1959 Rose was appointed Her Majesty's Consul for the Oriental Republic of the Uruguay based in Montevideo.

 In 1976 Rose was head of the United Kingdom delegation to the negotiations on Mutual Reduction of Forces and Armaments and associated measures in Central Europe in Vienna.

 In 1977 following a series of strikes Rose was seconded to the Cabinet Office to chair the Civil Contingencies Unit.
 He chaired this throughout the Winter of Discontent.

 Rose served as Permanent Representative to the North Atlantic Council from 1979 to 1982.

 Rose later became Chairman of the Council of the Royal United Services Institute for Defence Studies.

 Honours and awards

-In 1976 Rose was appointed a Knight Commander of the Order of St Michael and St George.
+In the 1976 Birthday Honours Rose was appointed a Knight Commander of the Order of St Michael and St George.

-In 1981 Rose was promoted to Knight Grand Cross of the Order of St Michael and St George.
+In the 1981 Birthday Honours Rose was promoted to Knight Grand Cross of the Order of St Michael and St George.